OMGitsPowers/Code-Portfolio/README.md

 This is my Data Science Portfolio.
-This will continually be updated with projects that I work on and my knowledge continues to grow.
+This will continually be updated with projects that I work on as my knowledge continues to grow.